-- Integrated KVM-over-IP remote access - 1U or 2U rack-mountable (brackets included) - Dual power supplies with failover; autoswitching power supply with power failure warning - 8, 16, 32, or 64 (on KX2-464) server ports - 32 (KX2-832) or 64 (KX2-864) server ports - Up to 8 video channels, depending on the device model, that allows up to 8 users to connect to the Dominion KX II at once - Multiple user capacity (1/2/4/8 remote users; 1 local user) - UTP (Cat5/5e/6) server cabling - Dual Ethernet ports (10/100/1000 LAN) with failover - Field upgradable - · Local User port for in-rack access - PS/2 keyboard/mouse ports.
-KX2-832 and KX2-864 are USB only. - One front and three back panel USB 2.0 ports for supported USB devices - Fully concurrent with remote user access - Local graphical user interface (GUI) for administration - Extended local port provides extended reach to in-rack access on KX2 devices - · Centralized access security - Integrated power control - LED indicators for dual power status, network activity, and remote user status - Hardware Reset button - Serial port to connect to an external modem
+- Integrated KVM-over-IP remote access - 1U or 2U rack-mountable (brackets included) - Dual power supplies with failover; autoswitching power supply with power failure warning - 8, 16, 32, or 64 (on KX2-464) server ports - 32 (KX2-832) or 64 (KX2-864) server ports - Support for tiering in which a base Dominion KX II device is used to access multiple other tiered devices.
+See Configuring and Enabling Tiering (on page 139) for more information on tiering. - Up to 8 video channels, depending on the device model, that allows up to 8 users to connect to the Dominion KX II at once - Multiple user capacity (1/2/4/8 remote users; 1 local user) - UTP (Cat5/5e/6) server cabling - Dual Ethernet ports (10/100/1000 LAN) with failover - Field upgradable - Local User port for in-rack access - PS/2 keyboard/mouse ports.
+KX2-832 and KX2-864 are USB only. - One front and three back panel USB 2.0 ports for supported USB devices - Fully concurrent with remote user access - Local graphical user interface (GUI) for administration - Extended local port provides extended reach to in-rack access on KX2 devices - Centralized access security - Integrated power control - LED indicators for dual power status, network activity, and remote user status - Hardware Reset button - Serial port to connect to an external modem